cseptesting/floatcsep/docs/index.rst

-.. feCSEP documentation master file, created by sphinx-quickstart on Wed Nov 16 09:56:55 2022.
+.. floatCSEP documentation master file, created by sphinx-quickstart on Wed Nov 16 09:56:55 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-feCSEP: Floating Experiments
+floatCSEP: Floating Experiments
 ============================

 Preliminary documentation.